-Scientists are still not sure why we have pubic hair, but it likely serves a purpose beyond decorating our genitals.
-Perhaps humans inherited pubic hair from primates; maybe it’s a sign of sexual maturity, signaling readiness to procreate.
-Regardless, experts agree that pubes do a lot more than ruin takeout orders.
-Here’s what the research says about your hair down there:
+Scientists are still not sure why humans have pubic hair, but it likely serves a purpose beyond decorating our private parts.
+Perhaps humans inherited pubic hair from primates.
+Or maybe it’s a sign of sexual maturity, signaling readiness to procreate.
+Here’s what the research says about why pubic hair exists.

 You’re Basically A Gorilla.
 Embrace It.